nsv-format/nsv/yapping.md

 ### Focusing on tables

-And about here I have realised that now with the empty field token I could relax the requirement of having equal row lengths.
+And about here I have realised that now with the empty cell token I could relax the requirement of having equal row lengths.

 This, in turn, introduced a new not-so-funny edge case that drove some of the decisions down the line: empty rows.
 It would be horrible to not be able to encode an empty sequence or require a special token to do so, and using just `\` would not work since that's a single empty element sequence (think `[]` vs `[""]`).